FuelLabs/fuelup/README.md

-# Fuelup: the Fuel toolchain installer
+# Fuelup: the Sway toolchain manager

-`fuelup` installs the Fuel toolchain from our official release channels, enabling you to easily keep the toolchain updated.
+`fuelup` installs the Sway toolchain from our official release channels, enabling you to easily keep the toolchain updated.

 ## Installation